Sign in

 White Ash and its close relative Green Ash (Fraxinus pennsylvanica) were once abundant across most of the eastern United States, but both species have been devastated by the Emerald Ash Borer (EAB), an invasive beetle first detected in Michigan in 2002 and now spread through nearly every state east of the Mississippi.
 EAB kills ash trees within 2–5 years of infestation, meaning that millions of acres of standing ash timber have died or are dying.
 This creates both urgency and opportunity for sellers: dead and declining ash can still be harvested for value, but deteriorates rapidly once dead.
 Uninfested ash from the leading edge of the EAB front — still found in parts of the South and scattered northern areas — commands premium prices.

 Despite EAB devastation, demand for ash lumber and logs remains strong.
 Tool handle manufacturers (Seymour, Ames, and others), sporting goods companies, furniture mills, cabinet shops, and flooring producers all buy ash regularly.
 Some buyers are specifically seeking ash to process before full dieback makes harvest uneconomical.
-Delivered prices for sound white ash sawlogs run $300–$550/MBF for standard grade; select logs bring $500–$900/MBF; and prime, large-diameter clear ash for tool handles or sporting goods can bring $700–$1,400/MBF.
+Per the KY Division of Forestry Q3+Q4 2025 report, delivered prices for Kentucky sound white ash sawlogs run $300-$600/MBF for #1/F2 grade; select/Prime logs bring $425-$900/MBF.
+Tool handle and sporting-goods specialty markets occasionally pay above canonical KDF ranges for clear, large-diameter ash.

 Log Grades & What Buyers Pay — White Ash